RN to BS Recommended Course Sequence

 Extensive practice in the composition of clear, concise, and grammatically-correct sentences and paragraphs with special emphasis on the five-paragraph essay and the research paper.
 (Admission by assignment following placement test.)

-This course is designed to study populations at risk, such as the aged and those diagnosed with cancer or HIV, with emphasis on variables that may be modified to increase quality of care and life.
-An epidemiological model is used to study health status as it is affected by environment, lifestyle, heredity, and community.
-Students observe and participate in managing the care of a patient being followed by agencies that are selected for their interdisciplinary approach.
+This course is designed to study the needs of populations with risk factors that affect their health status, such as the elderly, those with socio-economic challenges, or with complex needs or chronic conditions like HIV or cancer.
+The course will emphasize variables that may be modified to increase quality of care and life.
+An epidemiological model is used to understand health status as it is affected by environment, lifestyle, heredity, socio-economic status, and community access to healthcare.
+Students will assess populations and patients for specific factors which contribute to health disparities.

 NURN 420 - Professional Nursing Practice (3 Credits)